Mary Hardy (comedian): Death

 Hardy committed suicide between 4 and 7 January 1985, and was buried in the Cheltenham Memorial Park.

 Family and tributes

-In 1987 Hardy's brother Frank wrote a play Mary Lives!, celebrating her life, which was staged in Melbourne at the Malthouse Theatre.
+In 1987 Hardy's brother Frank wrote a play celebrating her life, Mary Lives!, which was staged at Melbourne's Malthouse Theatre.

 In February 2008 ABC TV broadcast a 30-minute documentary on Hardy's life entitled IOU: Mary Hardy.

 Her grandniece is Australian writer and media personality Marieke Hardy.